Thinking about Removing a Tree? Use our Tree Decay FAQ to identify dangerous tree decay.

 White rot will damage the lignin, cellulose, and hemicelluloses.
 Like brown rot, this type of rot weakens the tree's strength, which can make a tree more vulnerable to falling down in storms.
 The strength loss isn't as severe or as quick as brown rot, but definitely something to watch out for.

 Visible Signs: White spots will be visible where rotting is occurring.
+Which can lead to clogged gutter leads.
 The color can range from white and gray to a more yellowish color.

 Soft Rot - Schedule your tree removal in advance

 Soft Rot affects the ligin, hemicelluloses, and cellulose of the tree.
 This unique type of rot is often confused with mold.
 Soft rot causes significant strength loss, but is a slower process than brown or white rot.

 Visible Signs: Cracking and discoloration are the most visible signs of soft rot.
 Soft rot is the rarest type of wood rot, and does not display clear signs.
 Wichita Tree